PlaidCloud/website/content/en/docs/reference/config-api/kubeadm-config.v1beta2.md

 - The JSON "omitempty" tag is used in a more places where appropriate.
 - The JSON "omitempty" tag of the "taints" field (inside NodeRegistrationOptions) is removed.

-See the Kubernetes 1.15 changelog for further details.
+See the PlaidCloud 1.15 changelog for further details.

 Migration from old kubeadm config versions